mapaction/mapactionpy_qgis/README.md

 # Why is it needed?

-The [MapChef ArcMap plugin](https://github.com/mapaction/mapactionpy_arcmap) is able to produce a set of base maps, ready for publication or reuse, from a JSON ‘recipe’.
+The [MapChef ArcMap plugin](https://github.com/mapaction/mapactionpy_arcmap) can produce a set of base maps, ready for publication or reuse, from a JSON ‘recipe’.

 MapAction has access to [SLYR](https://north-road.com/slyr) (which has been generously donated by [North Road](https://north-road.com)).
 In theory, one approach would be to convert the output of the ArcMap plugin into QGIS-ready products using SLYR.
 However, this approach retains a dependency on Arc, which partners may not have, and potentially misses an opportunity to complete development in QGIS which - because a significant part of the [MapChef code is intended to be reusable](https://github.com/mapaction/mapactionpy_controller) - should be reasonably straightforward to do.